DavidVTurley/Meal-planner-and-fridge-storage/documentation/PRODUCT_REQUIREMENTS.md

   - Amount per package
   - Measurement unit (`g` or `ml`)
 - Editing a default product (for example, changing package amount from 1000g to 800g) applies only to new pantry entries created after the change.
-- On first-time ingredient use, system attempts to infer default values from the user's same-ingredient history (recent pantry/default records).
+- On first-time ingredient use, v1 does not infer default values from history.
-- If inference is reliable, inferred default fields are prefilled.
-- Prefilled inferred values remain editable by the user before save.
-- If inference is not reliable, first-time save is blocked until user enters all required default fields (`default shelf-life days`, `amount per package`, `measurement unit`).
+- First-time save is blocked until user enters all required default fields (`default shelf-life days`, `amount per package`, `measurement unit`).
-- No system-wide fallback defaults are used when inference is not reliable.
+- No system-wide fallback defaults are used when required default fields are missing.
 - During item add, sell-by date auto-fills as `date added + default shelf-life days`.
 - User can override the auto-filled sell-by date before save.